mohoaz1348-rgb/qwerty13/README.md

 The overall number of redirects are 5% and it increased by 2% compared to Graphite, Gallium, Northstar, Placebo – that's slightly exceed my red flag which I sat to 4% (Grawerty layout has 3.7%).
 But many modern layouts treat this level of redirects as aceptable (Sturdy, Pine-v4, Nokwts, Eclipse).
 Canary, Stand has total redirects about 7%.

 The number of weak redirects is almost zero - 0.085%.
+Champion.

 So, Qwerty13 solved the worst issue of Qwerty - enormous number of redirects and especially weak redirects.
 Colemak doesn't solve it.